icefallgames/SCICompanion/SCICompanion/Docs/source/pics.rst

 If you want to customize which indices are used, you can check or uncheck the *Only use x free palette entries* checkbox to quickly control which palette indices are used, or you can manually select them in the palette and press the refresh button.

-There is also an option to overlay an image onto an already existing background (this can be a very useful feature), in addition to all the same dithering options available in the :doc:`importing images <importimages>` dialog.
+There is also an option to overlay an image onto an already existing background (this can be a very useful feature), in addition to all the same dithering options available in the :ref:`Import Image <importimages-label>` dialog.

 Editing a VGA pic palette